-There are few things more discouraging as a parent than watching your child suffer with a problem you know you can’t solve for them.
+There are few things more disheartening than watching your child suffer with a problem you know you can’t solve for them.
 You might have to watch your child go to the first day of kindergarten with their eyes wide with fear and tears.
-Perhaps you have to see them deal with peer rejection, a failed test at school, or even something as serious as the loss of a loved one.
+Perhaps you have to see them deal with peer rejection, a failed test at school, or even something as serious as the loss of a loved one, and now a pandemic and loss of normalcy.
 Life hurts sometimes.
 It hurts for everyone and there’s no getting away from it.
-Pain and distress are virtual guarantees even if they are a minority of our experience, thus, in order to make it through life we must also learn how to cope with its harder parts.
+Pain and distress are virtual guarantees even if they are a minority of our experience, thus, in order to make it through life we must also learn how to cope with challenges.
 As apparent as this might be for adults, we sometimes forget that children are still coming to grips with this reality.

 Children experience adversity, setbacks, and dilemmas much as adults do, yet they are inherently less experienced at coping with such challenges.
 So often, I see parents bring their children to therapy and say “I can’t get my kid to calm down” or the parent expresses frustration about their child experiencing tantrums, emotional explosiveness, or other forms of misbehavior.
 When the parent and I discuss the broader context of the child’s life, circumstances, or potential challenges they are facing it is usually apparent that the child feels lost or misguided on how to cope effectively.
 I’ve even observed parents say to their children “settle down” or “you need to relax,” but when I ask the parent if they’ve ever guided their child on the steps to take to actually calm down, many admit that they don’t in fact walk the child through this process.
 I can speak from my own experience of parenting that sometimes we expect our children to know how to do sometime seemingly basic like “relax,” yet we’ve never really explained how to do so.
 When I’ve asked parents how they cope themselves, some have acknowledged they really don’t know how to either.
 How can you teach anyone to do anything if you don’t know how first?
 It is crucial that we develop a coherent and effective strategy for coping with out own problems while also considering how to spell this process out for the children in our lives who are almost certainly less experienced than we are.